simongarton/AdventOfCode/readme.md

 in one of the 4 cardinal directions (including retracing a previous step) or even waiting.
 I can see the storms location is deterministic; I don't know if I can map a graph of the storms given they keep changing.

+OK, so a simple approach is to just use A* but make the map time sensitive.
+This works nicely for the sample, but gives me a too long on part 1.
+I do note on my solution `347: 39,25; has been here 10 times before` - I visit one coordinate 11 times !
+I'm wondering if I'm missing out staying in one place e.g 5 times to get a better map.

 https://adventofcode.com/2022/day/24

 ### Day 23: Unstable Diffusion